maticardenas/marketing-measurements-api/README.md

 ### Testing

-There are included in the code some unit tests and also API tests, separated from the service functions for example (advantage of having a service layer).
+There are some unit tests and also API tests included, separating the service functions tests for example (advantage of having a service layer).
 The tests can be run with the command `task test`.

 #### Factories